KhronosGroup/glTF/specification/2.0/README.md

 The glTF asset can define *nodes*, that is, the objects comprising the scene to render.

-Each node can contain one mesh, a skin instance, a joint name, or a camera, defined in the `mesh`, `skeletons`, `skin`, `jointName`, and `camera` properties, respectively.

 Nodes have an optional `name` property.

 Nodes also have transform properties, as described in the next section.